aarce21/Election_Analysis/README.md

       4. Find out the percentage of the votes that the candidates won
       5. Finally, determine who the winning candidate was
 ## Resources
-This analysis was possoble to perform by using:
+This analysis was possible to perform by using:

     Data Source: the election_results.csv (downloaded from the module itself) Software used: Python 3.7.6 and VS Code